wnbui/my_blog/content/en/posts/static_site.md

 Leave <b>Public Access settings</b> to <b>Block</b> <i>all</i> <b>public access</b> for security reasons so that your files are not available for the public to access.
 ![Bucket 2](/posts/images/s3_bucket_2.png "Bucket 2")

-Feel free to add a tag to your bucket so that you can manage and organize your buckets, especially when it comes to managing costs when it comes to billing.
+Feel free to add a tag to your bucket so that you can manage and organize your buckets.
 ![Bucket 3](/posts/images/s3_bucket_3.png "Bucket 3")

 Select the encryption that you prefer and hit <b>Create bucket</b> to create your new bucket.